onflow/flow/flips/20220518-authaccount-identity.md

 ### User Impact

-A user will be able to call `authAccount.identity` and get something that can verify that account but cannot be obtained any other way
+A user will be able to call `authAccount.identity` and get a token representing the ability to access to an account, without it being obtainable any other way, i.e. it cannot be forged, as there is no constructor function for the  `AuthAccount.Identity` type.

 ## Related Issues